 This account represents deposit on operating leases which is made in compliance with the existing leasing agreement with the lessee.
 The amount is refundable at the expiration of lease contracts.
-Reclassification from Non-current liability of non-current asset held for sale amounting P15,068,006 was made due to rescinded and cancelled contract to sell as discussed in Note 11.

-As of June 30, 2019 and March 31, 2019, deposits on operating leases amounted to P21,945,941.
+As of December 31, 2019 and March 31, 2019, deposits on operating leases amounted to P87,710,626 and P21,945,941 respectively.